collocations.org

 Collocations for economy - noun

-1. operation of a country''s money supply
+1. operation of a country's money supply

 The government devalued the currency to try to revive the flagging economy.

-advanced, developed, modern | agrarian,
+advanced, developed, modern

 a modern industrial economy

-domestic, global, internal, international, local, national, world
+domestic, global, globalized, internal, international, local, national, world

 the increasingly competitive global economy

-black, informal, underground
+black, illicit (AmE), informal, underground

 The black economy booms when there is high unemployment.

-VERB + ECONOMY
+VERB + economy

-build, rebuild
+build, create, rebuild

 Each party has its own strategy for building a strong economy.

-control, handle, manage, manipulate, operate, regulate, run
+control, handle, manage, regulate, run

 The government was accused of failing to run the economy competently.